GeeLaw/vecole-redux/docs/library/cryptography.md

 ## `AgentFlag` enumeration

 The namespace should be considered as an enumeration type.
-The `Type` type is an alias of `unsigned`, which holds the enumeration value.
+The `Type` type is an alias of `size_t`, which holds the enumeration value.
 The enumeration is *flagged*, i.e., each bit implies the presence of an agent. `Alice`, `Bob` and `Random` occupy the most insignificant, the second most insignificant and the 18-th most insignificant bit, respectively.

 ## `ExtendedEuclideanImpl_` namespace